vext01/zesarux/README.md

 * Experimental simulation of the Sam Coupe Audio Chip (SAA1099)

+* Supports RAM size up to 1024 KB on Spectrum and Pentagon

 * Supports RAM packs on ZX80/81 up to 56 KB

 * Supports RAM packs on Jupiter Ace up to 35 KB